fastrackgroup/frontend-test/readme.md

 Applicants may use whatever techniques and Javascript/CSS frameworks they want to achieve the outcome.

-The design is very rudimentary, and it certainly won't be winning any awards - this is to ensure that the applicant can be confident that we are not simply using them to produce some of work for us without pay!
+The design is very rudimentary, and it certainly won't be winning any awards - this is to ensure that the applicant can be confident that we are not simply using them to produce some work for us without pay!

 ## How to complete the task

 First, fork this repository into your own public repo.
-Complete the project and commit your work.
-Send the URL to your own repository to development@fastrackg.com with the subject 'Front-end Developer Test'.
+Complete the project and commit your work - minus the original Photoshop file (to keep the size down).
+Send the URL of your own repository to development@fastrackg.com with the subject 'Front-end Developer Test'.

-If you are not comfortable with using Git, you can download the source files as a ZIP archive (click the 'Download ZIP' button on the right).
+If you are not comfortable with using Git, you can download the source files as a ZIP archive (click the `Download ZIP` button on the right).
 Complete the task and then re-archive all of your files (do NOT include the Photoshop file).
-Share the file with use using a service such as Dropbox.
+Share the file to development@fastrackg.com using a service such as Dropbox.

 ## Show your working

 If you choose to use build tools to compile your CSS and Javascript (such as SASS of Coffescript) please include the original files as well.
+You may update this README file outlining the details of what tools you have used.

 ## Fonts